chrissherlock/inside-libreoffice/operating_system_layer/filesystem.md

 ## System paths

 A system path is a filesystem location encoded in the format required by the underlying operating system.
 Both Unix and Windows have specific quirks that must be converted before LibreOffice can form a file URI.
-On Unix, the `osl_getFileURLFromSystemPath()` first checks if the path starts with the ~ character (or ~user), and if so replaces it with the appropriate home directory, and it converts any occurences of double-slashes to single slashes.
+On Unix, the `osl_getFileURLFromSystemPath()` first checks if the path starts with the ~ character (or ~user), and if so replaces it with the appropriate home directory, and it converts any occurences of repeated slashes to a single slash.

-> **Note:** the POSIX standard actually states that any path starting with double-slashes should be treated in an implementation manner, and in fact it's not _double-slashes_ that should change to single slashes, but in fact it is multiple slashes that should change to a single slash.
-These are documented in bugs [107967](https://bugs.documentfoundation.org/show_bug.cgi?id=107967) and [107968](https://bugs.documentfoundation.org/show_bug.cgi?id=107968)
+> **Note:** the POSIX standard actually states that any path starting with double-slashes should be treated in an implementation manner.
+This is a bug reported in [bug 107967](https://bugs.documentfoundation.org/show_bug.cgi?id=107967)